Mesa (computer graphics): Software architecture

 This is specific to the underlying kernel of the operating system and each one implements the Gallium3D WinSys Interface to interface with all available Gallium3D hardware device drivers.

-VC4 and freedreno can both consume NIR directly (and fall back to tgsi_to_nir for shaders that do not use glsl_to_nir).
+Most hardware drivers can consume NIR directly (and fall back to tgsi_to_nir for internal shaders that do not use glsl_to_nir).
+Legacy hardware drivers that still need TGSI can use nir_to_tgsi to convert the NIR code from the state tracker into TGSI.